spotify/heroic-client-java/README.md

 # heroic-client-java

-> a java client for the heroic tsdb
+> a java client for the heroic TSDB

 The client supports synchronous and asynchronous paradigms and uses okhttp to make the http requests.